glimmer-labs/wolfi-php/README.md

 ```

 ## Predefined PHP Extensions
-The following PHP extensions are pre-installed when you install PHP using the `install-php` script:
+The following PHP extensions are installed when you install PHP using the `install-php` script or use a pre-built image with a specific PHP version:
+- ctype
 - curl
 - date
 - dom